 - Mentoring initiatives, at both the state and local level, to support students and educators.
-This should include mentoring/professional support networks for identified groups of educators (including Aboriginal and Torres Strait Islander educators, educators in regional and remote areas, educators from culturally and linguistically diverse backgrounds and educators working with children with disability/additional needs) that are designed in collaboration with the sector and relevant peak organisations. - Support for professional development for educators and teachers, including options to fund services to provide time "off the floor" for professional development. - Comprehensive support for Aboriginal students/educators who need to leave country to study and regional/remote students and educators for training.
-This should include measures to support digital access and practicum opportunities. - Reframing the narrative around early childhood education and care from 'childcare' to early education, to enhance the understanding of the value of the work being undertaken. - Investment in local workforce recruitment, qualification and retention. - Financial support for trainee placements. - A specific strategy to meet the needs of and address the barriers faced in regional and remote areas.
+This should include mentoring/professional support networks for identified groups of educators (including Aboriginal and Torres Strait Islander educators, rural and regional educators, CALD educators and educators working with children with disability/additional needs) that are designed in collaboration with the sector and relevant peak organisations. - Support for professional development for educators and teachers, including options to fund services to provide time "off the floor" for professional development. - Comprehensive support for Aboriginal students/educators who need to leave country to study and rural/remote students and educators for training.
+This should include measures to support digital access and practicum opportunities. - Reframing the narrative around early childhood education and care from 'childcare' to early education, to enhance the understanding of the value of the work being undertaken. - Investment in local workforce recruitment, qualification and retention. - Financial support for trainee placements.